Information for International-Qualifying BC Athletes

 Youth Elite minimum threshold of performance

-Youth Minimum Threshold of Performance (85%)
+Youth Minimum Threshold of Performance (72% of Senior Marker)

 Female